yikwun/jekyll-now/projects.md

 #### YouTube GUI

-YouTube is widely known as a leader in the video sharing platform with over five billion videos watched every day!
-I have created an application that can save your favourite videos from a search on YouTube, while also providing a functionality to rate videos locally and ultimately create a collection of your favourite videos that can be accessed instantly.
+YouTube is widely known as a leader in the video sharing platform with over five billion videos watched every day.
+I have created an application that can save your favourite videos from a search on YouTube, while also providing a functionality to rate videos locally.
+Ultimately, a collection of all your favourite videos are compiled into one place which can be accessed instantly!

 ![_config.yml]({{ site.baseurl }}/images/youtube01.png){: .center }